33 stars you forgot were on Friends

 Brooke Shields was featured in one episode of Friends, playing a woman named Erika Ford in the season 2 installment "The One After the Superbowl: Part 1".
 A slightly out-of-touch woman, Erika could not understand that Joey the actor was not Dr. Drake Ramoray the TV doctor in real life.
 Thanks to a little acting from the gang, their short-lived affair comes to a close.

 Helen Hunt (Jamie Buchman)

-In a brief Mad About You crossover bit, Helen Hunt played Jamie Buchman, her character from the famed sitcom, in an episode of the first season of Friends.
-Appearing in "The One With Two Parts: Part 1," she stops into Central Perk and tries to order coffee from Phoebe, mistaking her for her waitress twin Ursula.
+In a brief Mad About You crossover bit, Helen Hunt played Jamie Buchman, her character from the famed sitcom, in a season 1 episode of Friends.
+Appearing in "The One With Two Parts: Part 1," she steps into Central Perk and tries to order coffee from Phoebe, mistaking her for her server twin Ursula.

 Rebecca Romijn (Cheryl)

 In her very first onscreen role, Rebecca Romijn played Cheryl in Friends' season 4 episode, "The One With the Dirty Girl."
 Cheryl is the dirty girl in question, a new girlfriend of Ross' who is messy past the point of forgiveness.

 In the season 5 episode "The One With the Girl Who Hits Joey," Soleil Moon Frye is said girl who hits Joey.
 She plays Katie, a spunky woman who playfully punches Joey on the arm without realizing just how much it hurts.

 Jane Lynch made a brief appearance in the final season of Friends.
 She played the realtor Ellen, who helps Chandler and Monica in their search for a home in the suburbs.